-- The right to access a copy of their personal data. - The right to have any inaccuracies in their personal data rectified. - The right to have their personal data erased in certain circumstances (such as where the personal data no longer needs to be processed in relation to the purposes for which they were collected). - The right to have the processing of their personal data restricted in certain circumstances (such as where the personal data does not need to continue to be processed but the individual does not want their data to be permanently erased). - The right to receive personal data provided by them to ScottishPower in an easily-portable format, and to have that information transmitted to another party in certain circumstances e.g. when asked by a customer to transfer the data to another energy provider we would provide the data in a format that is machine readable - The right to object to certain types of processing (such as profiling). - The right not to be subject to a decision based solely on automated processing of personal data.
+- II.
+The right to access a copy of their personal data. - III.
+The right to have any inaccuracies in their personal data rectified. - IV.
+The right to have their personal data erased in certain circumstances (such as where the personal data no longer needs to be processed in relation to the purpose(s) for which it was collected). - V. The right to have the processing of their personal data restricted in certain circumstances (such as where the personal data does not need to continue to be processed but the individual does not want their data to be permanently erased). - VI.
+The right to receive their personal data, which they have provided to ScottishPower, in an easily-portable format and to have that data transmitted to another party in certain circumstances, e.g., when asked by a customer to transfer the data to another energy provider, ScottishPower would provide the data in a format that is machine readable. - VII.
+The right to object to certain types of processing (such as profiling). - VIII.
+The right not to be subject to a decision based solely on automated processing of personal data.